DEV Community

 Enter fullscreen mode Exit fullscreen mode

-[CODE] gemtxt-simple10-chat-gai.py: Supports multi-turn conversations
+[CODE] gemtxt-simple-chat-gai.py: Supports multi-turn conversations

 While the flow is slightly different from what you've already seen, the basic operations are the same: send a prompt to the model and await the response.
 The core difference is that you're sending multiple messages in a row, with each subsequent message maintaining the full context of the ongoing "conversation."
-This version is found in the repo as gemtxt-simple10-chat-gai.py, and shown here is one sample exchange with the model:
+This version is found in the repo as gemtxt-simple-chat-gai.py, and shown here is one sample exchange with the model:

-$ python3 gemtxt-simple10-chat-gai.py
+$ python3 gemtxt-simple-chat-gai.py

-** GenAI text: 'gemini-1.0-pro-latest' model
+** GenAI text: 'gemini-1.5-flash' model

 USER: Describe a cat in a few sentences